Australian Capital Territory coronavirus update

 - face masks for all staff and donors in line with government requirements.

-We have also implemented further measures to help protect our donors and our teams, including wellness checks, which require donors to undergo a non-contact temperature check prior to entering our centres.
+We have also implemented further measures to help protect our donors and our teams, including wellness checks.
 We also require all donors to complete a questionnaire aimed at protecting both them, our staff and donors and the person who may receive their blood.

 Will masks be provided for ACT donors or should they supply their own?